mbloms/academy-git-101-backwards/excercises/remotes.md

 ## Make a change

-When you work on a local branch it will begin to diverge from the remote branch.
+When you work on a local branch it will diverge from the remote branch.
 Git keeps track of where the local branch is in relation to the remote branch.
 The remote branch is referred to as the "upstream" and you say that your branch "tracks the upstream branch".
 You can see this with the status command:

 ```bash
 $ git status